 This injector works well anywhere a low-cost, low-maintenance injection system is needed.
 It's a good choice for chlorine injection for the treatment of iron and/or hydrogen sulfide, or bacteria.
 It's especially good for remote or off-grid locations where electricity isn't easily obtained.
 It can be installed almost anywhere in the water line, but you might not want to install it in your garage our outside your bedroom window because the water pump makes some noise.
 It's quite portable and can be easily installed on a garden hose.
 The water pipe does not even have to be pierced at the point of injection.

-The water powered injector comes in one feed ratio only — 250 to 1 — so "adjustment" is a matter of fine tuning the feed solution.
-Setup is actually easier than with an electric pump because there are fewer variables.
-To increase dosage, you just make your feed solution stronger.
+The water powered injector comes with an adjustable feed ratio — from 150:1 to 500:1.
+Further "adjustment" is a matter of fine tuning the feed solution.
 Go here to see some typical feed ratios with chlorine.

 The injector works well with standard electrical pump accessories.
 You'll need a solution tank and, perhaps, a retention tank.
 These are sold on our chemical feeder page.